kahrendt/esphome-on-device-wake-word/README.md

 When the streaming model predicts the wake word, the entire spectrogram is processed and confirmed using a modified [Broadcast Residual Learning model (BC-Resnet)](https://arxiv.org/pdf/2106.04140.pdf) by Kim, Chang, Lee, and Sung.
 This model has 7308 trainable parameters and requires 6.022 M floating point ops.
 The BC-Resnet inference is slow and is the biggest drawback to the current implementation.
 On an ESP32-S3, it takes approximately 700 ms to complete.

-## Next Steps and Plans for improvement.
+## Next Steps and Improvement Plans

 There are minimal false positives in real-world testing when using this two-pass approach.
 However, if the streaming model predicts the wake word, the component uses the slow BC-Resnet model to perform an inference.
 This delay causes a gap in processed audio and blocks ESPHome's main loop.
 There are several planned improvements to reduce the latency.